My Research

 Games, Play and Public Space

-Me playtesting 64 Ways of Being by Troy Innocent.
+Me playing the AR app 64 Ways of Being by Troy Innocent.

 One of my key research interests is the intersection of games, play and public space.
 This is the topic of my first book, Location-based Gaming.
 I draw on scholarly research about urban play to trace the history of these games and use ethnographic methods to study their design and their players’ experiences.